ksobrenat32/unam.fi.compilers.g5.01/parser/README.md

 - Only supports the 'int' type
 - Functions don't accept parameters
-- No loops (while, for) are defined
+- No loops for are defined
 - No array or pointer support
 - No function calls in expressions